 P is now in the situation where his natural talents and friendly personality can shine through.
 His future appears to be one of open-ended possibilities, unbridled by fears and anxiety.

 The Davis Autism Approach has been used successfully now for many years.
-Autism NSW has used these methods in Sydney, Australia to help many autistic individuals change and develop.
+Autism NSW has been using these methods in Sydney, Australia to help autistic individuals change and develop.

 Phone: 0414 013 490